justeat/JustEat.RecruitmentTest/README.md

 Host: public.je-apis.com
 ```

 The task is to create an application that accepts an outcode as a parameter.
-The application should then display the following information about each restaurant that delivers to that outcode:
+The application should then display the following information about each restaurant that delivers to that outcode by querying our API:

 - Name
 - Rating